Aliases for RTN4 Gene

 GeneCards Summary for RTN4 Gene

 RTN4 (Reticulon 4) is a Protein Coding gene.
 Diseases associated with RTN4 include Demyelinating Disease and Pedophilia.
-Among its related pathways are Spinal Cord Injury and Neuroscience.
-GO annotations related to this gene include poly(A) RNA binding.
-An important paralog of this gene is RTN3.
+Among its related pathways are p75 NTR receptor-mediated signalling and Spinal Cord Injury.
+An important paralog of this gene is RTN1.

 UniProtKB/Swiss-Prot for RTN4 Gene